5l1v3r1/MD5-CRACKER/README.md

 python md5-cracker.py

-run this tool in python 2.7
+Run this tool using python2.7

 she not work wtih python3

 # that's all

-tanks you for using
+thanks you for using

 have a good day :)